Healthy Eating and Diet Tips for Women

 While women tend to need fewer calories than men, our requirements for certain vitamins and minerals are much higher.
 Hormonal changes associated with menstruation, child-bearing, and menopause mean that women have a higher risk of anemia, weakened bones, and osteoporosis, requiring a higher intake of nutrients such as iron, calcium, magnesium, vitamin D, and vitamin B9 (folate).

-In the past, women have often tried to make up deficits in their diet though the use of vitamins and supplements.
-However, while supplements can be a useful safeguard against occasional nutrient shortfalls, they can’t compensate for an unbalanced or unhealthy diet.
-To ensure you get all the nutrients you need from the food you eat, try to aim for a diet rich in fruit, vegetables, quality protein, healthy fats, and low in processed, fried, and sugary foods.
+In the past, women have often tried to make up deficits in their diet through the use of vitamins and supplements.
+However, while supplements can be a useful safeguard against occasional nutrient shortfalls, they can't compensate for an unbalanced or unhealthy diet.

 Calcium for strong bones throughout life